Earth Notes: On Website Technicals (2020-03)Updated 2022-10-23 15:00 GMT.

 I'm still expecting that Firefox 75 mainline will emerge in about a week, with its strong

-To this end I've tuned a few more things to take more advantage of laziness, eg non-lazily loading at most three desktop body images (was four), and only allowing preload of the first audio or video if both are on a page.
+To this end I have tuned a few more things to take more advantage of laziness, eg non-lazily loading at most three desktop body images (was four), and only allowing preload of the first audio or video if both are on a page.

 2020-03-18: Coronavirus Stuff